This article was originally published in 2019 and has been updated in light of Parasite’s big wins at last night’s Oscars.

 Directors du jour like Ari Aster and Julia Ducournau have cited South Korean filmmakers when discussing their most impactful cinematic contemporaries, and the immaculate art direction of creatives like Park — paired with a heavy emphasis on mood and twisted family dramas — can be seen bleeding through the screen in movies like Raw and Hereditary.
 But what happened in the last 20 years to spur such a cinematic renaissance?
 Well, the laws around film censorship in Korea were dramatically altered, allowing filmmakers to create without fear of government meddling.

 Back in 1962, the country’s constitution included an article that said “censorship of films and entertainment to defend public morals and social ethics is permissible.”
 Strict rules were put in place dictating how many films a company could produce each year, and what was appropriate to show people at all.
 There were also very specific guidelines around how many foreign films could be imported.
 And while film policies did slowly become more liberal over the years, it took a political regime change in the late 1990s to finally shove censorship out the door for good.

 Thus, the boom in Korea’s cultural economy was born, igniting the Korean Wave.
-If you’d like to know where some of the best horror films in the world are coming from, below is a 15-film tour of how genre cinema fits into the Wave.
+Perhaps Parasite has ignited your interest in this field?
+If you’d like to know more about where some of the best horror films in the world are coming from, below is a 15-film tour of how genre cinema fits into the Wave.
 Consider it your starter pack for the South Korean horror experience, and perhaps your introduction to some of the boldest voices in Asian film.
 Be advised: Things get pretty brutal in here.